V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

     - One arrow above pointing towards ViPC, one arrow below pointing towards AiO
     - Creating loop

 Different form factors come with different benefits.
 Tower PCs are easy to repair and use standard parts, but are large and bulky.
-All-in-ones mold together the the monitor and components into a single chassis, are suffer in terms of upgradability and performance.
+All-in-ones mold together the monitor and components into a single chassis, but suffer in terms of upgradability and performance.
 Mini-PCs are easy to transport, but often times use mobile parts.
 Each comes with its own advantages, and different users will want different form factors.
-ViPC open modular formfactor means we give you control on how you want your computer displayed.
+ViPC open modular formfactor means we give you control of how you want your computer configured.
 Switch from an all-in-one layout to a mini-PC seamlessly, making the best of both worlds a reality.

 {% include table id="table-usabillity-open-modular-formfactor" %}